boxspah/picture-shiritori/etiquette.md

 ## Violating a rule

 If a rule is violated, the game must be stopped immediately.
 The offending player may be forced to forfeit the game, if the offense is deemed severe.
+The game may continue after the offending player is removed from the match or is given a warning.

 ## Disputing